 Random: Did You Spot This NES-Related Blunder In Stranger Things Season 5?
 2

 Video games are featured again in season five, but it seems that the researchers behind a particular scene in the third episode didn't do quite enough groundwork.

-In the scene, Derek Turnbow (Jake Connelly) is seen playing on his beloved NES, but the game on the TV is a title that never actually launched on Nintendo's best-selling 8-bit: 1988's Ghouls 'n Ghosts.
+In the scene, Derek Turnbow (Jake Connelly) is seen playing on his beloved NES, but the game on the TV is the arcade version of Ghosts 'n Goblins, and not the NES port.

+Random: Did You Spot This NES-Related Blunder In Stranger Things Season 5?
+2